MarcialRosales/concourse-workshop/realPipeline.md

           └── dotnet/Dockerfile
   ```

-## Set up repository for our application
+## Set up git repository for our application

-We will start with just one repository for our application and pipeline.
-We can move the pipeline to another repo later on.
+We start with just one git repository for both, application and pipeline.
+However, in to order to following best practice #4, we will move the pipeline to dedicated repo.

 1. Create our Spring boot application `app1`.
 If you dont have curl you can use Postman or directly go to https://start.spring.io.
   ```